zuozhenggh/learning-library/data-management-library/university/howard/csci-432-db-sys/low-code-db-app-dev/low-code-db-app-dev.md

 - Follow the instructions in the <a href="?lab=creating-rest-sources#Stuck?DownloadtheApplicationHere" target="_blank">Stuck?</a> section of Lab 2 to update the Popular and Search Movies API keys.

-## Task 5: Creating Users and Watchlist Tables
+## Task 7: Creating Users and Watchlist Tables

-## Introduction
 Up to this point, most of the work has revolved around implementing REST data sources and creating pages to use that data on.
 In this lab, you will create and start to use local tables to store user and movie data.
 You will also add an application item and process, which will capture and store a user email and ID, as well as some of the movie details.
 This is what allows multiple users to have their own watchlist.

-Estimated Lab Time: 10 minutes

-### Objectives
-In this lab, you will:
+In this task, you will:
 - Set up the movie_users and watchlist tables using Quick SQL.
 - Create an application process and item for storing user information.